yuanwei2023/umr/doc/sphinx/source/ring.rst

 This mode useful for examining live traffic or traffic that has resulted in a GPU hang and has yet to be fully read by the packet processor.

-When the read pointer is hit (word 512) it is indicated with a small 'r' in the middle column.
-At this point the packet decoder is enabled which begins adding another column of output which includes details about the packets as they decoded.

-Not visible in this snippet are the terminal lines where the devices ring write pointer and kernel pointer are indicated by a 'w' and 'D' respectively.

 When an IB is found it will be decoded after the ring in the order of appearance.
 An example decoding is: